 The selected grape varieties were sourced from the Quinta do Sairrão estate located at a high altitude in the Cima Corgo region.
 The mountainous vineyards here have schist soils with vines planted either in vertical rows or on traditional "patamares" (terraces).
 The selected plots are ideal for optimal maturation thanks to the hot days and cool evenings bringing out the fresh fruit character of the grapes.

-Grapes selected for the Vinha Grande Tinto went through gentle crushing and destemming prior to fermentation at controlled temperatures in stainless steel tanks.
+Grapes selected for the Vinha Grande Tinto went through gentle crushing and destemming prior to temperature controlled fermentation in stainless steel tanks.
 Long skin contact during fermentation ensured optimal extraction, which was facilitated by pumping over and robotic plunging.
-Maturation took place for a period ranging between 12 and 18 months in used French oak barrels.
+Maturation took place for between 12 and 18 months in used French oak barrels.
 The blend was then selected based on both sensory and technical analyses.
-The wine went through only one light filtration before bottling.
+The wine was then lightly filtered before bottling.
 In addition, the wine did not undergo cold stabilisation, which may mean it will have natural sediment in the bottle.